-Prerequisite: MUS 201; co-requisite: MUS 202 or consent of instructor.
+Prerequisite: MUS 201.
 An introduction to world music and survey of the development of Western music from antiquity through the Medieval, Renaissance, and Baroque periods.

 MUS 322: Survey of Music History II

 Prerequisite: MUS 321.
 A survey of the development of Western music from the Classical period to the present time.